President Beth R. Smolko, DMSc, MMS, PA-C, DFAAPA

 William (Bill) T. Reynolds is serving his eighth term on the AAPA Board of Directors.
 PA Reynolds’ service on the board builds on his 20 years of leadership experience within the AAPA House of Delegates, where he previously served as First Vice Speaker, Second Vice Speaker, and chaired numerous House Reference Committees and the Standing Rules committee.

 Based in Dallas, Pennsylvania, PA Reynolds is the clinical director and clinical professor in the Department of PA Studies at King’s College.
 While he loves teaching, he is equally committed to ensuring quality, affordable health care in small and rural communities.
-First employed by the Rural Health Corporation of Northeastern Pennsylvania, PA Reynolds has remained committed to the organization for 25 years.
-He continues to practice in general pediatrics with the organization on a part-time basis.
+First employed by the Rural Health Corporation of Northeastern Pennsylvania, PA Reynolds remained committed to the organization for 25 years.

 Supporting future leaders and community service is a reoccurring theme for PA Reynolds, who served as an Assistant Scout Master for eight years and is a recipient of the Eagle Scout Mentor Pin from one of his Scouts.
 He knows firsthand the difference such an influence creates.
 He credits his own success as an AAPA leader to a colleague who encouraged him to become engaged with the Pennsylvania Society of PAs (PSPA) and the AAPA House of Delegates in the early stages of his career.

 PA Reynolds earned his bachelor’s degree from the PA program at King’s College and is a graduate of the University of Nebraska’s PA master’s degree program, where he specialized in family practice.
 He has earned the designation of AAPA Distinguished Fellow.